 - Managing pain

-As shared by the Mayo clinic, studies have discovered massage can help with many medical conditions such as digestive disorders, fibromyalgia and headaches.
+We discovered a number of studies that have shown how it can help with many medical conditions such as digestive disorders, fibromyalgia and headaches.

 What type of massage should I get?